laher/lunchbar/README.md

     * Hope to write some support for building cross-platform plugins easily. e.g. a bundled `elvish` interpreter
  * Reduced feature set.
    * No plugin browser or other UI (for the time being)
-   * Some features might be hard to implement in a cross-platform way.
+   * Some features are hard to implement in a cross-platform way.
+     * icons only for some platforms.
+The first item shows what would normally be in the list.
+     * IPC - lunchbar uses getlantern/systray instead of wails.
+This is already cross-platform, but it's different... only one systray icon per process.
+So, this tool launches one process per icon.
+ * Little differences:
+   * The 'lunchbar menu' is at the top

 ### Hopes and dreams

- * Some form of automated ENV management (<plugin>.env files) with some encryption support.
- * Some form of OS tagging for plugins.
- * Some support for easily building cross-platform plugins in bash/elvish/go/etc
+ * Support for easily building cross-platform plugins in bash/elvish/go/etc
+ * OS tagging for plugins.
  * Some mechanism to discover and install plugins.
 Possibly similar to the xbar wasy.
 Not sure.
+ * Some form of automated ENV management (<plugin>.env files) with some encryption support.

 ## Installation

 For now, it's not pre-packaged.
-Please install crossbar using the Go compiler.
+Please install lunchbar using the Go compiler.

  1. Check getlantern/systray's docs for installing pre-requisites.
- 2. Install crossbar
+ 2. Install lunchbar

-    go install github.com/laher/crossbar@latest
+    go install github.com/laher/lunchbar@latest

- 3. Run crossbar
+ 3. Run lunchbar

-    crossbar
+    lunchbar

- 4. Run crossbar with a single plugin (plugins should be any executable located in $HOME/.config/crossbar/plugins/)
+ 4. Run lunchbar with a single plugin (plugins should be any executable located in $HOME/.config/lunchbar/plugins/)

-    crossbar myplugin.sh
+    lunchbar myplugin.sh

 ## Progress